 enter those in the

 popup window.
 After your first login, you may want to click on

 options->personal information and add your full name, signature,

 etc. For secure (SSL encrypted) webmail access, use https://mail.opost.com/sqmail/

 You can use IMAP or POP3 protocols.
 IMAP is recommended in order to take advantage of spam filtering and other optional features.
 The advantage of POP3 is that new email is always downloaded to your computer, and you will be able to access it when offline.

-You can specify a secure connection (TLS, START-TLS, and SSL) if available in your email client (Recommended).
-The first time you connect, you will need to confirm a security exception because Thunderbird or other email software does not recognize the certificate authority.
+You can specify a secure connection (SSL/TLS) if available in your email client (Recommended).
+The first time you connect, you may need to confirm a security exception because Thunderbird or other email software does not recognize the certificate authority.
 Some devices may not support making a permanent exception.
 For such devices, a connection security of type of 'none' must be used.
 The setup should look something like this Thunderbird example:

 |Email Outgoing Server: